The Ultimate Guide to Observing the Fall Sky (Northern Hemisphere)

 Aquarius

-Known as the water bearer, Aquarius is a large constellation covering 980 square degrees.
-It is bordered by the constellations Pegasus, Pisces, Cetus, Sculptor, and Piscis Austrinus.
-Aquarius is one of the 13 constellations of the zodiac and resides in the area of the sky where the annual Delta Aquarids meteor shower takes place in the early morning hours of late July.
+Aquarius, the water bearer, is a large constellation covering 980 square degrees.
+It is bordered by Pegasus, Pisces, Cetus, Sculptor, and Piscis Austrinus.
+Aquarius is one of the 13 zodiac constellations and hosts the Delta Aquarids meteor shower in late July.

 Andromeda

-In Greek mythology, Andromeda, the princess daughter of Queen Cassiopeia and King Cepheus, was chained to a rock waiting to be Cetus, the sea monster's dinner.
-Andromeda is a prominent and recognizable fall constellation covering 722 square degrees of the sky.
-Andromeda appears as two long lines of stars in which the bright star Alpheratz seems to share one of Pegasus's square stars but is actually a part of Andromeda.
-Andromeda is also home to the brightest and most famous spiral galaxy visible to the naked eye, with which it shares a name.
-Find this constellation near Cassiopeia, Perseus, Triangulum, Pisces, and Pegasus.
+In Greek mythology, Andromeda was the princess daughter of Queen Cassiopeia and King Cepheus, chained to a rock as a sacrifice to the sea monster Cetus.
+Andromeda is a prominent fall constellation covering 722 square degrees.
+It appears as two long lines of stars, with the bright star Alpheratz seeming to share one of Pegasus's square stars.
+Andromeda is also home to the Andromeda Galaxy, the brightest spiral galaxy visible to the naked eye.
+Find it near Cassiopeia, Perseus, Triangulum, Pisces, and Pegasus.

 Aries